 - 1X point per $1 spent on all other purchases

-With one (or two) signup bonuses, it's easy to build a substantial balance of Rapid Rewards points.
+With these signup bonuses, it's easy to build a substantial balance of Rapid Rewards points.
 Plus, points earned via Southwest credit cards count towards the beloved Companion Pass.
-Between a signup bonus and a regular amount of spending, you could fly two for the price of one in no time at all.
+Between a signup bonus and a regular amount of spending, you can unlock flying two for the price of one in no time at all.

-Related: Current Southwest Airlines Rapid Rewards Credit Card Offers
+Related: How to Choose the Right Southwest Airlines Credit Card

 Transfer points from Chase Ultimate Rewards or Marriott Bonvoy